dsouzaalfred/dsouzaalfred.github.io/_posts/2020-10-04-js-array-methods.md

 The [`.filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter "MDN .filter documentation") method takes a test function and will call the function once on each array and returns a new array of elements that passed the test.

-This time you are served a few dishes but you are in no mood to each vegetables.
+This time you are served a few dishes but you are in no mood to eat vegetables.
 So you check each dish and see if they have vegetables, if they do you don't eat them.

 So the dishes are our elements inside an array.
 Checking each dish if it has vegetables is a function.
 And `.filter()` will repeat the process on each dish and return all the dishes without vegetables.